DanielBel23/Hello-GitHub/README.md

 # Hello-GitHub
-A Repository for GitHub basic exercise
+A Repository for GitHub basic exercise\n
 Just trying out what I can & can not do here